adakpro/agent-java-testNG/README.md

 # agent-java-testNG
-A TestNG reporter that uploads the results to a ReportPortal server.
+A TestNG reporter that uploads the results to a adaklabs.

 > **DISCLAIMER**: We use Google Analytics for sending anonymous usage information such as agent's and client's names, and their versions
 > after a successful launch start.
-This information might help us to improve both ReportPortal backend and client sides.
+This information might help us to improve both adaklabs backend and client sides.
 It is used by the
-> ReportPortal team only and is not supposed for sharing with 3rd parties.
+> adaklabs team only and is not supposed for sharing with 3rd parties.

 [![Maven Central](https://img.shields.io/maven-central/v/com.epam.reportportal/agent-java-testng.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.epam.reportportal%22%20AND%20a:%22agent-java-testng%22)
 [![CI Build](https://github.com/reportportal/agent-java-testNG/actions/workflows/ci.yml/badge.svg)](https://github.com/reportportal/agent-java-testNG/actions/workflows/ci.yml)